-How can I see all drives available on my computer?
+How to see all drives available on the computer

-Microsoft Windows users can identify what drives Windows has detected by opening My Computer or pressing the Windows key + E. In the picture to the right, is an example of what My Computer may look like.
-As can be seen in this example, three different drive types are listed.
+Microsoft Windows users can identify which drives Windows has detected by opening File Explorer, My Computer (called "This PC" in Windows 8 and Windows 10), or pressing the Windows key + E. The picture to the right is an example of My Computer.
+As you can see in this example, three different drive types are listed.

 3 1/2 Floppy (A:)

-If the computer has a floppy disk drive, this drive will be visible.
-If any floppy diskette is in the computer and the A: drive is opened its contents will be shown.
+If the computer has a floppy disk drive, this drive will be visible and is usually set as the A: drive.
+If any floppy diskette is in the computer and the A: drive is opened, its contents will be shown.

 Local Disk (C:), New Volume (D:), and New Volume (E:)

-Next, in this example, the C:, D: and E: are all hard drives or partitions installed on this computer.
-Often most computers will only have a C: drive.
-The hard drive is the primary location of where all files are stored on your computer.
+Next, in this example, the C:, D: and E: are all hard drives or hard drive partitions on the computer.
+Most computers commonly have just a C: drive.
+The hard drive is the primary location where all files are stored on your computer.

 Compact Disc (F:)

 Finally, the F: drive in this example is the optical disc drive installed in the computer.
-In almost every situation, the disc drive will be the last drive letter.
+In most situations, the disc drive will be the last drive letter.
 If a disc is in the drive, the contents of that disc will be shown if you double-click the drive icon.

 Windows 3.x users

 Windows 3.0, 3.1, and 3.11 users can open drives through the Windows File Manager.
 Within the File Manager, click the drive icons shown above the folder and files.
-By default, the C: drive will be open, if you wish to move to the floppy disk drive click the A: drive icon, or click the D or the CD-ROM drive icon if you wish to open the CD drive.
+By default, the C: drive will be open, if you want to move to the floppy disk drive, click the A: drive icon, or click the D: or the CD-ROM drive icon if you want to open the CD drive.

-If you're using Windows Vista, 7, or 8 use the wmic command at the command line to view available drives on the computer.
+If you're using Windows Vista, 7, or 8, use the wmic command at the Windows command line to view available drives on the computer.
 At the prompt, type the below command.

 wmic logicaldisk get name

-- See the wmic command page for further information and examples on this command.
+- See our wmic command page for further information and examples on this command.

 Other Windows command line and MS-DOS version users